Dobiasd/articles/when_does_a_when_expression_in_kotlin_need_to_be_exhaustive_and_when_does_it_not.md

 # When does a when expression in Kotlin need to be exhaustive, and when does it not

-Recently, while working with Kotlin (1.3.50), a colleague and I recognized that we were unable to predict, in what cases, and in what way (error or just a recommendation), the IDE (IntelliJ IDEA) does complain about non-exhaustive when expressions.
+Recently, while working with Kotlin (version `1.3.50`), a colleague and I recognized that we were unable to predict, in what cases, and in what way (error or just a recommendation), the IDE (IntelliJ IDEA) does complain about non-exhaustive when expressions.